 - Kosher salt and freshly ground black pepper, to taste

 Build a medium-hot fire in a charcoal grill or heat a gas grill to medium-high.
 (Alternatively, heat a 12" cast-iron grill pan over medium-high heat.)
-Place lobster halves (flesh side down) and claws on grill and cook for 5 minutes.
+Place lobster halves (flesh side down) and claws on the grill and cook for 5 minutes.
 Turn over lobster halves and claws and spread each with some of the cilantro–chile butter; continue cooking until cooked through, about 3 minutes more.
 Serve with lime wedges.

 For more recipes like this one, visit Saveur.com.